adamshostack/DFD3/README.md

 # DFD3
+Data flow diagrams, also called DFDs or threat modeling diagrams.

 ## Definition
 1. A V3 DFD uses 5 symbols.
 A rectangle represents an external entity, a person or code outside your control.
 A rounded rectangle represents a process.
 They're connected by arrows, which can be single or double headed.
 Data stores are represented by parallel lines.
 A trust boundary is a closed shape, usually a box.
 All lines are solid, except those used for trust boundaries, which are dashed or dotted.
 (There is no "multi-process" symbol in DFD3.)